ayocloudi/ayocloudi/README.md

 <h3 align="left">About Me</h3>
 <p align="left">I am a third-year Computer Science student at Maynooth University, pursuing a Bachelor of Science degree in Computer Science and Software Engineering.
 My academic path is driven by a profound passion for software engineering, which I have honed through various programming languages and technologies, such as Java, JavaScript, HTML, CSS, React, C++, Python, Node.js, and MongoDB.</p>

-<p align="left">In addition to formal education, I seek opportunities to enhance my practical experience through personal coding projects, which showcase my initiative, creativity, and innovation in the tech realm.
-These projects are featured on my GitHub profile, reflecting my commitment to continuous personal and professional growth.</p>
+<p align="left">Currently, I am gaining hands-on experience through my internship at Oracle, where I work on cutting-edge projects involving Gen AI.
+This role enhances my technical and problem-solving abilities, contributing to my growth as a developer.</p>

-<p align="left">My technical expertise is complemented by a robust set of interpersonal skills, shaped during my work as a Retail Cashier at The Range.
-There, I developed a keen understanding of customer service, leadership, and adaptability, skills that are invaluable in any professional setting.</p>
+<p align="left">In addition to formal education, I continuously seek to expand my skill set through personal coding projects, which I post on my GitHub.
+These projects demonstrate my initiative, creativity, and commitment to innovation in the tech space.</p>

-<p align="left">Outside the realms of technology and work, I nurture a passion for fitness, athletics, and music.
-This includes creating and sharing original musical compositions across various streaming platforms, further highlighting my creative and dynamic nature.</p>
+<p align="left">Beyond my technical expertise, I have strong interpersonal skills and a passion for fitness, athletics, and music.
+I create and share original music across streaming platforms, further showcasing my creativity and versatility.</p>

-<p align="left">Eager to integrate this blend of technical prowess, leadership skills, and innovative spirit into a dynamic team, I am actively seeking enriching internship opportunities where I can contribute meaningfully while continuing to grow.</p>
+<p align="left">I am eager to contribute my technical skills, creativity, and passion for continuous growth to a dynamic team.
+I am actively seeking internship opportunities that will allow me to make a meaningful impact while developing my expertise further.</p>

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">